dariochiaiese/TeXcel/README.md

-      -longtable: works exaclty like texify, but outputs the table using the LaTeX package "longtable" format; it's useful when the table contains many rows and has to be displayed on multiple pages.
+ -  longtable: works exaclty like texify, but outputs the table using the LaTeX package "longtable" format; it's useful when the table contains many rows and has to be displayed on multiple pages.

 Options for longtable: **the same of texify**

-    -setwd: changes the working directory of the script.
+ -  setwd: changes the working directory of the script.
 A window will prompted.

 Options for setwd: